Azure/updatemanagement/README.md

 # Note to Devs
-This is a public library, please feel free to contribute to this.
+This is a public library, feel free to contribute.
-Reviews will be done periodically.

 # updatemanagement
 Contains troubleshooting tools &amp; scripts of azure update management.